slang-i18n/slang/slang/README.md

 }
 ```

-Now you can access these fields by using polymorphism:
+Now you can access these fields using polymorphism:

 ```dart
 // before: without interfaces